aquasecurity/starboard/CONTRIBUTING.md

 EOF
 ```

-Place the `starboard-catalog.Dockerfile` in the top-level directory of your cloned copy of the
+Place the `starboard.Dockerfile` in the top-level directory of your cloned copy of the [community-operators] repository,
-[community-operators][community-operators] repository, build it and push to a registry from where you can download
-it to your Kubernetes cluster:
+build it and push to a registry from where you can download it to your Kubernetes cluster:

 ```
-$ docker build -f starboard-catalog.Dockerfile -t docker.io/<your account>/starboard-catalog:dev .
+$ docker build -f starboard.Dockerfile -t docker.io/<your account>/starboard-catalog:dev .
 $ docker push docker.io/<your account>/starboard-catalog:dev
 ```